Skip to Content

 19. Don’t change money at the airport

 You’ll get the worst exchange rate at the airport.
-I mostly withdraw money at an ATM.
+I mainly withdraw money at an ATM.

 20. Buy a good camera